brofar/ff8-controls-randomizer/readme.md

 ﻿# Controls Randomizer

-Randomizes controls while playing FF8 by reading and shuffling the control mapping in the game's memory while you play.
+Randomizes controller controls while playing FF8 by reading and shuffling the control mapping in the game's memory while you play.
+Does not affect keyboard controls/mapping.

 ## Options